sitting-duck/singleton_sysinfo_cpp/README.md

 I want to build it in CMAKE so that I can compile it on Mac and Windows programmatically from the command line and not be beholden to an IDE such as Visual Studio on Windows or XCode on MacOS

+I want it to be a singleton class and use it as a sort of global utilities tool for making requests about the state of the machine.

 ---

 # Context
+I mainly have worked in graphics applications on the desktop over the past 5 years, I would like a nice class, hardy utility library for accessing the computer hardware that is well designed and reusable.

 ---